5. The Rebirth of Buddha (2009)

 In case you were wondering, time travel works by taking you to the spiritual realm of the fourth dimension.
 They see Hermes fight a sea monster, they help Moses get the Jews out of Egypt, they visit Buddha, watch Jesus’ crucifixion and resurrection and help Hermes defeat Prometheus.
 Random alien sightings throughout history, like the Nazca Lines and Ezekiel 1:16, are shown to be these time travellers.
 There’s a monk that tries to kill Buddha with Wile E. Coyote Acme devices.

 Throughout the film, the protagonist is reading El Cantare’s book, The Golden Laws.
 When asked if it mentions time travel, the answer is “yes”.
-In fact, the book mentions this story, and the ending (which is different from what happens, somehow).
+In fact, the book mentions this exact story, and spoils the ending (which is different from what happens, somehow).
 There are constant allusions to the “mysteries” of the film – like why the time traveler came to visit the protagonist, or why they’re going to 21st century Japan (hint: El Cantare) – that are brushed aside in favor of techno babble or some plot interrupting the exposition.
 The idea that this story is actually foretelling a future event written within a book that exists in our reality is amazing.
 The way so many different religions are incorporated is wild.
 This convoluted time travel film would be the most entertaining, if not for the movie that followed it in the canon.

 1. The Laws of Eternity (2006)